Samy879/minimalist-animated-weather/README.md

 - [ ] Complete and refine the existing translations to improve their naturalness and ensure they fit well within the available space.
 - [ ] Add a contributors banner in the plasmoid settings ("Support & Community" tab)
 - [ ] Maybe lower the "Text Details" line just a tiny bit in panel mode.
+- [ ] Improve the positioning of the navigation arrows in desktop mode.

 Additional ideas and community suggestions are always welcome.